-What if there was a special substance in the body that governed aging, immunity, radiant skin, vigor, mood, sleep, digestion, spirituality, and physical strength?
-According to Ayurveda, there is.
+According to Ayurveda, there is a special substance in the body that governs aging, immunity, radiant skin, vigor, mood, sleep, digestion, spirituality, and physical strength.
+This substance is called ojas (OH-jas).

-Ojas is considered the most refined by-product of digestion.
-That means that, while complete digestion of a meal is considered to take about 24 hours, it takes thirty days for the body to digest food and refine it enough to manufacture ojas.
+Ojas is considered the most refined byproduct of digestion.
+While complete digestion of a meal is said to take around 24 hours, it takes a full 30 days for the body to digest food and refine it enough to manufacture ojas.

-Unfortunately, during these thirty days, many factors can compromise its production, and many people have depleted ojas and lack the vigor, immunity, radiant glow and longevity they desire.
+Unfortunately, during those 30 days, many factors can undermine its production.
+Therefore, many people have depleted ojas and lack the vigor, immunity, and radiant glow they long for.

 What Is Ojas?

-Perhaps the best way to describe ojas is to understand how honey is made.
-Ten to twenty thousand bees per hive collect the nectar or essence of thousands of flowers and concentrate them into honey – the ojas of the flowers.
+Perhaps the best way to describe ojas is to compare it to honey.
+10–20,000 bees per hive collect the nectar of thousands of flowers and concentrate it into honey, making honey the ojas of flowers.

 In the same way, when we eat fresh, unprocessed foods, microscopic amounts of their essence accumulate over time through the process of healthy digestion and become ojas.